The Nobility in late 15th Century England

 His role was Lord Chamberlain to Edward IV, and they were such close associates that they even shared their bed from time to time with various ladies of the court.
 He had fought with Edward at several key battles: Mortimer’s Cross, Towton, Barnet and Tewkesbury.
 His loyalty to the House of York was beyond question until Edward died.

 He seems to have been prepared to be more loyal to Edward V than to Richard and so came under suspicion in June 1483 when he appeared to be part of a Woodville plan to crown Edward V sooner rather than have Richard’s role as Protector last more than a few weeks.
-In a shocking action at an apparently routine meeting, Richard ordered his arrest and summary execution.
+In a shocking action at an apparently routine meeting on 13th June 1483, Richard ordered his arrest and summary execution.
 So that was another powerful family with a grudge against Richard III.

-Arrested along with Hastings but instead of being executed he was placed under house arrest with the Duke of Buckingham and he remained imprisoned during all of Richard’s reign.
+Arrested by Richard along with Hastings (June 1483) but instead of being executed he was placed under house arrest with the duke of Buckingham and he remained imprisoned during all of Richard’s reign.

 Under Henry VII his career became stratospheric with appointments as Archbishop of Canterbury, Lord Chancellor and then a Cardinal.

-No fan of Richard, Morton may have been the source for much of Sir Thomas More’s Life of Richard III which in turn was used by Shakespeare to create an impression of Richard as a physical and psychological monster.
+No fan of Richard III, Morton may have been the source for much of Sir Thomas More’s Life of Richard III which in turn was used by Shakespeare to create an impression of Richard as a physical and psychological monster.

 Richard, Duke of Gloucester